calculix/CalculiX-Examples/CAD/OnshapeTutorial/README.md

 # Meshing a CAD Geometry with Gmsh
-Tested with CGX/CCX 2.12, Gmsh 2.16.0
+Tested with CGX 2.13 / CCX 2.12, Gmsh 3.0.5

 This demonstrates a possible workflow for a CalculiX analysis of a CAD generated part.

-* The workflow is fully automated using a CGX FBD file.
+* Starting point is a geometry created in Onshape and exported as STEP file.
-* The geometry is created in Onshape and exported as STEP file.
+* The FEA workflow is fully automated using a CGX FBD file.
 * Import and meshing in gmsh, export as INP file with volume and surface meshes.
   In gmsh, define physical surfaces for boundary conditions and export the mesh with appropriate settings (to ensure that node sets are written)